 - Research Methods and Ethics course

-- Intensive language instruction in Modern Standard Arabic
+- Intensive language instruction in Modern Standard Arabic or French

 - All educational excursions to Italy and other locations in Tunisia, including all related travel costs

 - Independent Study Project or internship (including a stipend for accommodation and food)

 - Health insurance throughout the entire program period

 The room and board fee covers the following program components:

 - All accommodations during the entire program period.
 This includes during orientation, time in the program base (Tunis), on all excursions, during the Independent Study Project or internship, and during the final evaluation period.
 Accommodation is covered either by SIT Study Abroad directly, through a stipend provided to each student, or through the homestay family.